We Fight for Kids When Foster Care Fails Them!

 Millions of children are in foster care around the world.
 Tens of thousands enter each year.
 When they do, they expect safe passage.
 They’re often coming from a turbulent place.
 Each kid hopes the next bed will be a bit calmer.
 Yet, sometimes they’re just trading one storm for another.

 We help kids get out of these situations.
-Our firm puts the hammer on outfits that negligently place them.
+Our firm puts the hammer on companies that negligently place or monitor them.
 If the child runs into abuse, it’s their fault too.
 And you can sue them!
 Many people don’t know that.
 Yet, you should keep it in mind.
 A lot of compensation could be available from this lawsuit.
 That’d help repay the costs and right the wrongs.
 Now, we’ll review how and what you can get if you sue for foster abuse.

 - Why Would You Need to Sue a Foster Agency?